The History of Marijuana–or Most of What You Should Know By Now

 Unfortunately for epileptics and O’Shaughnessy alike, patients are still waiting on trials of cannabis-based medicines today.

 A few years after O’Shaughnessy’s publication, in 1860, Committee on Cannabis Indica of the Ohio State Medical Society in the United States reportedly published findings that cannabis medicines successfully treated stomach pains, childbirth psychosis, gonorrhea, and chronic cough.
-Cannabis-based remedies for a migraine headache and tremors associated with Parkinson’s Disease.
-By the Victorian era, doctors, researchers, and scholars of Ayurvedic and Chinese medicine had already discovered much of what the general public has come to accept the benefits of medical cannabis today.
+Cannabis-based remedies for a migraine headache and tremors associated with Parkinson’s Disease were also alluded to in early medical literature.
+By the end of the Victorian era, doctors, researchers, and scholars of Ayurvedic and Chinese medicine had already discovered much of what the general public has come to accept about the benefits of medical cannabis today.

 The most renowned club was founded by the French writer, Pierre Jules Theophile Gautier, who reportedly grew curious about hashish after hearing stories from French soldiers in Egypt.
 Ultimately, he fathered the group Le Club des Hashischins.
 The club is rumored to have been an inspiration to novelist Alexandre Dumas, who later alluded to his mind-bending experiences with hashish in the famous novel The Count of Monte Cristo.
 Without TV, the books and periodicals were primary sources of entertainment in the home.
 Read by elites and middle-class Europeans and North Americans alike, Dumas’ novel and others by writers similarly inspired by their experiences at Le Club des Hashischins, helped introduce hashish into Western popular culture.